athiwatp/Day-One-Grunt-Starter-Kit/README.md

-Day One Boilerplate (work in progress)
+Day One Grunt Starter Kit (work in progress)
 ===========
 A simple starter boilerplate for front-end development utilizing: